-- □ The following must be the same for the specified printer and the printers selected for Recovery Printing or Parallel Printing. - Printer models - Installed options (e.g. Paper tray unit) - Size and orientation of paper in each paper tray unit - Total memory - Installed fonts (including the downloaded fonts)
+- ☐ The following must be the same for the specified printer and the printers selected for Recovery Printing or Parallel Printing. - Printer models (for Parallel Printing only) - Installed options (e.g. Paper tray unit) - Size and orientation of paper in each paper tray unit - Total memory - Installed fonts (including the downloaded fonts)